consumer awareness

 1. Protection against exploitation

-Sellers exploit consumers by underweight, overpricing, malpractice, selling duplicate products etc.,
+Sellers exploit consumers underweight, overpricing, malpractice, selling duplicate products etc.,

-Manufacturers exploit consumers by misleading advertisements.
+Manufacturers exploit consumers misleading advertisements.
 Hence consumer awareness shields the consumer from manufactures and sellers.

 2. Maximum Satisfaction